Best Kitchen Flooring Options

 Browse Kitchen Laminate Flooring

-Like laminate, kitchen vinyl is incredibly easy to lay and maintain.
-As it’s sold by the roll, there are no joins and it’s completely waterproof, perfect for those muddy footprints, spills and accidents that are inevitable.
-The super-realistic appearance of kitchen vinyl comes from the multiple layers, which are printed with a graphical layer and then sealed.
+The super-realistic appearance of kitchen vinyl comes from the multiple layers, which are printed with a graphic design layer and then sealed.
 It’s also possible to achieve a range of feels and textures such as wood and tile… you’d be hard-pressed to tell the difference from the real thing!
-What’s more, most kitchen vinyl flooring should last you at least 15-20 years, and in many cases longer.
+What’s more, most kitchen vinyl flooring should last you at least 15-20 years, and longer in many cases.

-Where vinyl flooring in your kitchen really comes into its own is with stone and tile-effect finishes.
-The way it’s made allows for incredibly intricate patterns with a huge range of colours and designs.
 If you want that classic black and white tile look, without the associated cost of real stone tiles, then vinyl is a great choice.
 Perhaps you’re creating a rustic, country kitchen look?
 Or maybe you’d prefer a Mediterranean style with sandstone tiles or mosaic designs?
-Vinyl flooring is one of the most flexible kitchen flooring options you can buy,
+Vinyl flooring is one of the most flexible kitchen flooring options you can buy.

 Choose vinyl flooring for your kitchen if:

-• You want a wide range of designs, textures and styles
+• You want a wide range of designs, textures, and styles

 • You want a very long-lasting floor